marcusgia2505/classsExGameInstructions/docs/Develop.rst

 The right side shows the elements for the lecturer.
 Elements added here are displayed on the lecturer's screen in the lecture mode.
 Program code (so called globals programs) added here is run once for all participants.

 Some elements are the same for participants and lecturers (as e.g text boxes), but most elements are different.
 Typical elements for participants are input elements, program codes, text boxes and winning notifications.
-Typical elements for lectures are start buttons, program codes, text boxes and many different result elements.
+Typical elements for lectureres are start buttons, program codes, text boxes and many different result elements.

 .. note:: A full list of all elements can be found in the section :ref:`Elements:Elements`.